 This also depends on the level of commitment and the attitude of the player since to a large extent his or her adaptation to the city and even his or her performance on the field can be affected by this factor.

-There are cases that learn from day to day and although it is not the most reliable or efficient method, it is used and sometimes it works.
-Some players learn several languages during childhood because of family reasons that led them to live in different countries or because of the education they received in childhood in schools in their countries of origin, which sometimes teach a second or even a third language.
+There are cases that learn from day to day and although it is not the most reliable or efficient method, it is used, and sometimes it works.
+Some players learn several languages during childhood because of family reasons.